Cardiff University Marshall Scholarship

 - be citizens of the United States of America (at the time they apply for a scholarship)

-- (by the time they take up their scholarship ie September 2021) hold their first undergraduate degree from an accredited four-year college or university in the United States
+- (by the time they take up their scholarship) hold their first undergraduate degree from an accredited four-year college or university in the United States

-- have obtained a grade point average of not less than 3.7 on their undergraduate degree at the time of application (if the last grades the applicant received were Fall 2019 this GPA will be used) - we do not accept rounded GPA's
+- have obtained a grade point average of not less than 3.7 on their undergraduate degree at the time of application.
+Rounded GPAs will not be considered

 - not have studied for, or hold a degree or degree-equivalent qualification from a British university, or GCSE or A' levels taken at school in the UK.